AI Infrastructure Sovereignty: Optical Networks as the Backbone of AI Sovereignty

-Optical reach therefore acts as a multiplier of AI capability.
-Dense, well-managed optical meshes allow operators to pool compute capacity across sites, adapt workload placement in response to energy or sustainability constraints, and contain failures without widespread service disruption \cite{AIBottleneck2026,Cruzes2024}.
-In contrast, sparse or fragmented optical infrastructure confines AI deployment to isolated facilities, limiting flexibility and increasing exposure to local failures.
+Optical reach directly influences how effectively AI resources can be used.
+Dense and well-managed networks allow operators to share capacity across sites, adapt to changing conditions, and maintain resilience~\cite{AIBottleneck2026,Cruzes2024}.
+Sparse or fragmented networks limit flexibility and increase vulnerability to local failures.

-Telecommunications operators play a distinctive role in this context, as they already control large portions of the optical infrastructure that underpins AI connectivity.
-Beyond providing transport capacity, telcos operate metro aggregation, interconnection points, and regulated network assets that directly shape routing policy, data locality, and jurisdictional enforcement.
-This positions optical networks not merely as enablers of AI workloads, but as practical instruments for implementing sovereign AI infrastructure.
-In this model, sovereignty is realized through integrated control of fiber assets, interconnection governance, and network-aware AI deployment, rather than through isolated ownership of compute resources alone \cite{ComSoc2025SovereignAI}.

-In this sense, control over optical networks is as consequential as control over data centers themselves.
-Fiber routes, spectrum availability, routing policies, and operational governance define the boundaries within which AI systems can function reliably and autonomously \cite{GhezChatain2024}.
-AI sovereignty therefore depends not only on the presence of compute and storage resources, but on the depth, resilience, and governance of the optical networks that interconnect them.
+This relationship is not linear.
+A region with moderate compute but strong connectivity can be more effective than one with more compute but weaker networks, because it can coordinate and adapt its resources more efficiently.

+Figure~\ref{fig:green_but_far} illustrates a key tradeoff between carbon intensity and latency.
+Cleaner energy is often located far from demand, while latency constraints limit how far certain workloads can be placed.
+The result is that different workloads have different degrees of flexibility.

+Training workloads, which require very low latency, must remain close to compute and cannot take advantage of distant low-carbon sites~\cite{Chetty2025,Tithi2025}.
+Inference workloads have more flexibility but are still constrained by latency.
+Only batch workloads can be freely moved to optimize for energy or sustainability~\cite{Hoxha2025LLM}.

+This means that sustainability-aware placement is not uniform across workloads.
+It is limited by physics and workload requirements, and must be treated as a structured constraint rather than a general optimization strategy.